alexpchin/cv/README.md

   - PostgreSQL
   - Sinatra
   - Unit testing with RSpec and Jasmine
-  - Integration testing with Capybara
-  - Behaviour driven development with Cucumber
   - FactoryGirl fixtures and Shoulda matchers
   - Version control with git and GitHub
   - JavaScript, jQuery and CoffeeScript
-  - HTML5, ERB and Haml
+  - HTML5, Erb, Slim and Haml
-  - CSS3, Sass and Twitter Bootstrap 3
+  - CSS3, Sass, Foundation and Twitter Bootstrap 3
-  - WebSockets
+  - WebSockets and Pusher
   - User authentication and authorisation with bcrypt and Devise
-  - Integration of APIs including Twilio, Stripe and Paperclip
+  - Integration of a number of APIs
   - Mailchimp & Mandrill API's
   - GitHub Flavoured Markdown
   - Deployment to Heroku
+  - UX & Wireframing

 Experience